ImRanKhan81m/SDLC-Requirment-Analysis-Project-Setup/README.md

 # University Management Project

-## Authentication service - Part 1
+## Authentication Service - Part 1

 We are building a university management system where we have three types of roles such as Admin , Student , Faculty.